 - Add noodles and sauce to the pot.
 Grate the carrots right on top, and stir to combine.

-- Serve with green onions, lime wedges, and sesame seeds.
+- Serve with sliced green onion, lime wedges, and sesame seeds.

-Depending on your appetites, this recipe makes enough for two or three people.
-As mentioned above, adding tofu or beans helps it stretch farther.
+Depending on everyone's appetite, this recipe makes enough for two or three people.
+As mentioned above, adding tofu or beans helps it go farther.

 If you're serving more than two people, I recommend doubling the recipe.
-Who doesn’t love leftovers from a delicious meal like this one!
+Who doesn’t love delicious leftover noodles?!

 Substitutions